jameshume/jehtech/build_tools/BUILDME.md

 From the `build_tools` directory:

-* To run a build of the website do `docker-compose up`
+* To run a build of the website do `docker-compose up make`
-* To build the container and then do a build of the website do `docker-compose up --build`
+* To build the container and then do a build of the website do `docker-compose up --build make`

 The docker-compose file will do a bind-mount for you so that the root of the jehtech repository is mapped to `/jehtech` in the Docker image.
 The `RUN` command will execute a script that will change